daniel-sh-au/010_Mission-to-Mars/README.md

 ## Overview of the Analysis

 ### Purpose
 The purpose of this project was to update the Mars web application to include Mar's hemisphere images.
-These full size hemisphere images will be scraped from [https://marshemispheres.com/](https://marshemispheres.com/) using the python libraries BeautifulSoup and Splinter.
-After, the image urls and the titles will be stored in a Mongo database and displayed in the Mars web application.
+These full size hemisphere images will be scraped from [https://marshemispheres.com](https://marshemispheres.com) using the python libraries BeautifulSoup and Splinter.
+After, the image urls and the titles will be stored in a Mongo database and displayed on the Mars web application.
 Finally, the web application will be modified to be mobile-response and to include additional style components.

 ### Resources
 * Jupyter Notebook, Python 3.7.13
-* Python Libraries: Splinter, BeautifulSoup, Pandas, ChromeDriverManager
+* Python Libraries: Splinter, BeautifulSoup, Pandas, ChromeDriverManager, Flask, PyMongo
 * MongoDB
 * Bootstrap CSS Library